dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 # Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-
-An open source version of the Toshiba Port Replicator PA2703U.
+An open source equivalent of the Toshiba Port Replicator PA2703U.

 This is for Portege 610CT, T3400 and T3600 notebook/laptop computers.